mtyler14/SEED_Group12/Demo 2/readme.md

 Figure #: The angular velocities for reference versus faster speed for motor 2.

 Figure # shows the angular positions for motor 1.
 Figure # shows the angular positions for motor 2.
-The angular position diverges considerably as shown for each motor with a speed of 1.2 rad/s versus 0.6 rad/s for the reference.
-This is expected, since the controllers do not directly utilize additional gains to correct the speed and position.
-This response is corrected with the Arduino code for each mode of Derrick's motion.
-For example, if Derrick circles the beacon and the difference in the motors' speeds (in terms of counts) exceed 10, the controller outputs are scaled by 3.
+The angular position diverges considerably as shown for each motor with a speed of 1.2 rad/s versus 0.6 rad/s reference, as expected.
+Thus, to reasonably reach a position of 5 feet in 10 seconds, each wheel moves approximately 12 radians in 10 seconds.

 ![Motor1 position speed](https://github.com/mtyler14/SEED_Group12/blob/master/Demo%202/images/motor1_pos_speed.jpg)